 Schools That Lead is a dedicated team of education professionals that support educational leaders through the principles of improvement science, aimed at enhancing student learning.
 Our team is comprised of former teachers, school and district administrators, and non-profit leaders that share the mission of teacher empowerment in the classroom and promoting equitable education in America’s schools.

 We believe there is no end to the good children can do when they are holistically well.
-Our schools must become responsive to the needs of all learners—adults and children, thus we work to Accelerate Collective Transformation of our schools.
+Our schools must become responsive to the needs of all learners—adults and children, thus we work to accelerate collective transformation of our schools.
 At the foundation of this work is a commitment to develop these core conditions:

 Model an improvement stance, seeking to learn from experiences that have measures.